-For almost 20 years, it fit my personality to be less strict and rigid when I was cooking for my extended family and friends or dining out on social occasions.
+For almost 20 years, it fits my personality to be less strict and rigid when cooking for my extended family and friends or dining out on social occasions.
 People outside of my culinary tutelage assumed my dietary focus was to eat organic plant-based food.
 But, my food decisions went far beyond eating organics and being a Flexitarian.
-Early on, I had chosen to live sustainably and eat the Eco-Flexitarian Way!
+I had chosen to live sustainably and eat the Eco-Flexitarian Way early on!

 I share this because being a flexitarian has come with little acknowledgment like other diets because it is neither vegan nor vegetarian - and some say, even lacks real commitment.
-But if you are a "foodie" like me, having little or no judgment from others brings freedom for individual flexibility.
-If anything, it has always rewarded me with a bit more ease from others for not being so rigid about my primarily plant-based diet, since I am a Vegan Chef.
+But if you are a "foodie" like me, getting little or no judgment from others brings freedom for individual flexibility.
+If anything, it has always rewarded me with a bit more ease from others for not being so rigid about my primarily plant-based diet since I am a Vegan Chef.
 As a Flexitarian, it also took a lot of stress out of dining at a friend's home as a no-fuss guest!

 We’re flailing as a species to keep the planet’s temperature from rising 2 degrees Celsius.
 This tipping point would cause sea levels to rise 4 inches and create a worldwide crisis as people are forced to flee flooded lands or are too hot and arid to productively farm.
 At the same time, demand for meat is projected to increase by 88% between 2010 - 2050, and there’s no way to supply it.
-Half of the world's habitable land is already devoted to agriculture - and 77% of that is used for livestock and feed.
+Half of the world's habitable land is already devoted to agriculture - and 77% is used for livestock and feed.

 How does eating meat affect the environment?

-Meat from ruminants (beef, sheep, and goat) is by far the most resource-intensive food, a 2019 WRI report on a creating sustainable food future concluded.
+Meat from ruminants (beef, sheep, and goat) is by far the most resource-intensive food, a 2019 WRI report on creating a sustainable food future concluded.
 “It requires over 20 times more land and generates over 20 times more greenhouse gas emissions than pulses (like beans and peas) per gram of protein.
 The Food and Agriculture Organization of the United Nations estimates that around 9% of human-caused greenhouse gas emissions worldwide come from producing meat & dairy, some from growing animal feed, and some in the form of methane - the belches and farts from cattle.
 In the US, the EPA estimates livestock represents 4% of the total US greenhouse gas emissions, a little less than the world's %.

-Beef requires over 20 times more land to produce than pulses like chickpeas or lentils (per kg of protein)WRI, Creating a Sustainable Food Future, July 2019
+Beef requires over 20 times more land to produce than pulses like chickpeas or lentils (per kg of protein).WRI, Creating a Sustainable Food Future, July 2019

-Did you know: The average American eats about 68 lbs of beef — roughly half is in the form of a burger.
+The average American eats about 68 lbs of beef — roughly half is as a burger.

-Simply reducing meat intake, will have a positive effect on the environment.
-But choosing meat from Regenerative Farms which practice rotational grazing is the Eco-Flexitarian solution for occasionally eating meat.
+Simply reducing meat intake will have a positive effect on the environment.
+But choosing meat from Regenerative Farms, which practice rotational grazing, is the Eco-Flexitarian solution for occasionally eating meat.

 Regenerative Agriculture is an additional solution - cattle grazing on land managed through rotational grazing produced a carbo sink = 6.5 kg of CO2 per 1 kg beef.
 Conventional farming emits 33kg of CO2 per 1 kg beef.
 Compare to a plant-based Impossible Burger which emitted 3.5 kg of CO2.Quantis study